Hisaacs/Readme-Generator/README.md

 # Contributing

-​Contributors: I have contributed to this project.
+​Contributors: I have made contribution to this project.

 # Tests

-To run tests, you need to run the following command: To test functionality for your application, run node index.js in your terminal.
+To run tests, you need to run the following command: To test functionality, run node index.js in your terminal.

 # Questions

-If you have any questions about the repo, open an issue or contact Hisaacs directly hamisaacs@gmail.com.
+If you have any questions about the repo, please contact username directly someone@gmail.com.